-This legislation, S. 2515, is needed to correct the bureaucratic processes and procedures that the Department of the Interior Self-Governance program has imposed which have discouraged the further compacting of Indian programs within the Department by Indian tribes or hindered negotiations between the Department and Indian tribes for renewing compacts or annual funding agreements.
-The provisions included in S. 2515 provide greater certainty and more guidance from Congress on issues relating to decision-making timeframes, re-assumption of programs by the Department, construction projects, and timing of funding transfers.
+This legislation, S. 209, is needed to correct the bureaucratic processes and procedures that the Department of the Interior Self-Governance program has imposed which have either discouraged, to some degree, the further compacting of Indian programs within the Department of the Interior (Department) by Indian tribes or hindered negotiations between the Department and Indian tribes for renewing compacts or annual funding agreements.
+The provisions included in S. 209 provide greater certainty and more guidance from Congress on issues relating to decision-making timeframes, re-assumption of programs by the Department, construction projects, and timing of funding transfers.